 This section applies to California residents and supplements the rest of this Privacy Policy.

-We may disclose the categories above to service providers, contractors, advisors, affiliated entities involved in corporate transactions, and other parties as described in Section 5 of this Privacy Policy.
+We may disclose personal information to service providers, contractors, advisors, authorized workspace participants, payment processors, third parties at your direction, and other parties described in Section 5 of this Privacy Policy.

 We do not use or disclose sensitive personal information for the purpose of inferring characteristics about individuals.

-We retain each category of personal information for as long as reasonably necessary and proportionate for the purposes for which it was collected or processed, including based on the criteria described in Section 8 of this Privacy Policy.
+We retain personal information for as long as reasonably necessary and proportionate for the purposes for which it was collected or processed, based on the criteria described in Section 8 of this Privacy Policy and in our California Notice at Collection.

 California residents may have the right to: